BiologicalRecordsCentre/UKBMS/README.md

 # UKBMS
-Repository to store and track enhancements, issues and task regarding the UK Butterfly Monitoring Scheme
+Repository to store and track enhancements, issues and tasks regarding the UK Butterfly Monitoring Scheme